expangine/expangine-workflows/README.md

 - `input`: the input data given when the workflow was created
 - `temp`: the temporary data used while the workflow is in a non-FINISHED status
 - `output`: the output data
+- `cache`: cached data used by steps
 - `updated`: when workflow last ran
 - `created`: when workflow was created
+- `scheduled`: the next time this workflow should run

 **Step:**
 - `type`: **Step Type**